jazzband/wagtailmenus/docs/source/advanced_topics/specific_pages.rst

 Because of this, in order for Django to return 'specific' page type instance (e.g. an `EventPage`), it needs to fetch and join data from both tables; which has a negative effect on performance.

 Menu generation is particularly resource intensive, because a menu needs to know a lot of data about a lot of pages.
-Add a need for 'specific' page instances to that mix (perhaps you need to access multlingual field values that only exist in the specific database table, or you want to use other custom field values in your menu templates), and that intensity is understandably greater, as the data will likely be spread over many tables (depending on how many custom page types you are using), needing lots of database joins to put everything together.
+Add a need for 'specific' page instances to that mix (perhaps you need to access multilingual field values that only exist in the specific database table, or you want to use other custom field values in your menu templates), and that intensity is understandably greater, as the data will likely be spread over many tables (depending on how many custom page types you are using), needing lots of database joins to put everything together.

 Because every project has different needs, wagtailmenus gives you some fine grained control over how 'specific' pages should be used in your menus.
 When defining a ``MainMenu`` or ``FlatMenu`` in the CMS, the **Specific page use** field allows you to choose one of the following options, which can also be passed to any of the included template tags using the ``use_specific`` parameter.